lgdd/liferay-client-extensions-extra-samples/README.md

 ## Usage

+**If you want to create one of those samples in your Liferay workspace from a CLI, checkout [this project](https://github.com/lgdd/lfr-cli).**

 You can clone this repository under the `/client-extensions` directory of a Liferay workspace

 Or you can clone this repository and directly use `docker compose up --build` to try those extra